danielgerlag/workflow-core/README.md

 #### Usage

-When your application starts, grab the runtime from the built-in dependency injection framework *IServiceProvider*.
+When your application starts, grab the workflow host from the built-in dependency injection framework *IServiceProvider*.
 Make sure you call *RegisterWorkflow*, so that the workflow host knows about all your workflows, and then call *Start()* to fire up the thread pool that executes workflows.
 Use the *StartWorkflow* method to initiate a new instance of a particular workflow.

 ```C#